-The President was on sparkling form appearing well-rested after leaving office.
-His speech did not set out a grand vision for renewables, let alone wind energy.
-That’s now the job of others.
+However, the President was on sparkling form.
+And he certainly appeared well-rested after leaving office.
+So, this George Bush speech did not set out a grand vision for renewables, let alone wind energy.
+Because, that’s now the job of others.

 In fact it was the question and answer session in which his audience had the chance to see the real George Bush: